mhuebert/re-view/docs/explainers/views-elements-components.md

-# Views, Elements, and Components
+# Explainer: Views, Elements, and Components

 How does a React component get rendered to the screen?